theobald-software/kb.theobald-software.github.io/content/_xtract-is/Execute-ssis-packages-between-cloud-data-stores-and-a-private-network-data-storage.md

 The following prerequisites are mostly based on the official Microsoft documentation for using Azure integration runtime (IR) as well as Self-Hosted Integration Runtime (SHIR).

 {: .box-note }
-**Note:** Finally, you download and install the latest version of self-hosted IR, as well as the additional drivers and runtime, on your on-premises machine or Azure virtual machine (VM).
+**Note:** Download and install the latest version of self-hosted IR, as well as the additional drivers and runtime, on your on-premises machine or Azure virtual machine (VM).

 ### Step-by-step Instruction